mallorybulkley/aa-practice-test-generator/README.md

 The most problems in any category is 12, so if you would like to generate a file with all of the problems, you can put 12 for each category (duplicates will not be created if there are less than 12 problems in a category).

+---

 For both generators, 3 files will be created inside the generated folder as follows:

 - `practice_test.rb` contains the problems to be solved

 - `spec.rb` combines the specs for the chosen problems into one file for easy testing

-- `solutions.rb` combines the solutions for each problem
+- `solution.rb` combines the solutions for each problem

 **Warning**: If you run the generator again, it will re-write the previously generated files and erase your previous work.
 If you wish to save your previous work, you will need to rename the files.
 This applies to both generators.